 - No downtime

-BLUE Light therapy is gentle, safe, and effective with rare, if any, adverse side effects or discomfort.
+Blue Light Therapy is gentle, safe, and effective with rare, if any, adverse side effects or discomfort.
+You may experience some temporary redness and dryness in the treated areas.
 The therapy was FDA approved in 2003 to treat mild acne.

 Blue Light Therapy can also be used in conjunction with additional pre-treatments.
 Most commonly, topical applications of ALA or Levulan® (aminolevulinic acid) are used with the blue light source to help treat acne vulgaris.
 To better prepare your skin, the ALA solution, which helps increase photosensitivity, is applied and remains on the skin for roughly 30-60 minutes.
 The Blue Light treatment is then delivered and lasts for approximately 6-10 minutes.
 The severity of your condition will determine the necessary amount, frequency, and duration of treatment.

 After your treatment you may experience temporary redness and dryness in the treated area.
 Improvement is noticeable after the very first treatment.
 Your acne will diminish and continue to clear following subsequent treatments.

 Some patients who have undergone Blue Light Therapy are acne-free for up to two years after ten treatments.
 Other patients need occasional treatments for flare-ups.
 Using ALA in conjunction with Blue Light Therapy has also been proven to have long-term effects in clearing acne.